2018 Cardiff National Eisteddfod: The Maes

 The main event locations of the Maes were sited around Roald Dahl Plass and the marina of Cardiff Bay.
 The Wales Millennium Centre became the main 'Pavilion' and 'Y Babell Lên' (Literature Pavilion), with daily tickets available for £10.
 The Pierhead Building hosted an 80th anniversary art exhibition by the Contemporary Art Society for Wales.
-It also performed the role of 'Maes D' (the Learners Area), in 2018 called 'Shw'mae Caerdydd'.
+It also performed the role of 'Maes D' (the Learners Area), in 2018 called Shw'mae Caerdydd.

-The Senedd building hosted 'Y Lle Celf' (English: The Art Place) with exhibitions of Wales' best contemporary art, craft and design.
+The Senedd building hosted Y Lle Celf (The art place) with exhibitions of Wales' best contemporary art, craft and design.

-The meeting rooms of the Senedd also became the Societies Pavillions.
+The meeting rooms of the Senedd also became the Societies Pavilions.

 'Maes B', traditionally the pop and rock music event, was held in the vacant Doctor Who Experience building 'Caffi Maes B', 'Ty Gwerin' (folk music) and 'Sinemaes' (the cinema) were held in large tents nearby.

 The Welsh College of Music and Drama held concerts of harp, piano and woodwind music in the Norwegian Church.

 Coronau, an exhibition of previous National Eisteddfod crowns, took place in Craft in the Bay.

 Camping was available further afield, with 338 camping places for families at Pontcanna Fields and the 'Maes B' campsite (for younger revellers) at Fitzalan High School in Leckwith.

+Main awards

+Chairing of the Bard

+The 2025 Eisteddfod Chair, awarded for strict metre cynghanedd poetry, went to 32 year-old S4C editor Gruffudd Eifion Owen.
+The judges described his poem as "so trenchant in the way it deals with experiences which are a way of life for the digital generation."

+Crowning of the Bard

+Cardiff-born Catrin Dafydd, using the pen name 'Yma', was awarded the Eisteddfod Crown.
+Her collection of poems explored the "mixed Welshness" of the central Cardiff district of Grangetown.